Visa Process for Selected Countries

 You must schedule an appointment on line to submit your documents.
 Do this as soon as possible.
 You must submit your documents in person.
 The visa processing fee is $160 payable upon application by money order (made out to “Consulate of Spain”).
 Applications for this type of visa will neither be accepted more than four months in advance nor less than one month before the departure date.
 The passport must be left at the consulate for processing.
 It generally takes about one month or longer to process this type of visa.
 During this time no telephone consultations will be accepted regarding visa status.

-You need to bring the the following documents (the original and a photocopy):
+You need to bring the the following documents (the original and a photocopy)(double check the requirements as they may change over time):

 - National Visa Application (2) and SUPPLEMENT FORM VISA (1)